r-clarkson/Notepad/README.md

 Thankfully, running the program works with gradle.

 If you have any issues getting the program to read your files, please make sure the filepath doesn't have any extra spaces and ends with '/'.
 If you're having issues and your notes are in the specified "notes" folder, please contact me or Joe on basecamp.
+***
+HW2
+***
+Checkpoint 2: The program is a little buggy, but core aspects of the note adding feature are working.
+Dictation and URL tracking have also been implemented.
+We have done the travis build and added a gitignore as well.
+After we get aspects of each feature working the main goal will be to clean up our code and get the program running smoothly.